-Webster spent twenty-six years in the Coast Guard where he coordinated regional operations in the Northeast on 9/11, and served as Incident Commander for both the 1999 JFK, Jr., and Egypt Air 990 accidents.
+His books are based on decades as a Search and Rescue expert following a twenty-six career in the Coast Guard.
+During his decades in the long blue line, Captain Webster coordinated regional operations in the Northeast after 9/11, and served as Incident Commander for both the 1999 JFK, Jr., and Egypt Air 990 accidents.

-While serving as Deputy Director for all airports and transportation venues in Massachusetts, occupying the Number Two post at Logan International Airport in Boston, Captain Webster helped develop two new TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique (behavior detection) and the use of TSA screeners at other transportation venues sites, such as rail stations.
+Next was a tenure with the Transportation Safety Administration (TSA) as Deputy Director for all airports and transportation venues in Massachusetts.
+There Captain Webster occupied the Number Two post at Logan International Airport in Boston.
+He helped develop two new TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique (behavior detection) and the use of TSA screeners at other transportation venues sites, such as rail stations.